 Start by asking yourself, "If I were to build a one-stop-shop for my customer's needs, what would I need to include?".

-At Tribute Media, we built a customer portal using personalization tokens that outline the client's unique goals when they hired our team, links to their company's strategy documents, meetings links to schedule time with their account manager, links to website support, billing information, and more.
+At Tribute Media, we built a customer portal using personalization tokens that outline the client's unique goals when they hired our team, links to their company's strategy documents, meeting links to schedule time with their account manager, links to website support, billing information, and more.

 #3: Use HubSpot Forms to Capture Your Customer's Preferences and Product Feedback

 While HubSpot offers NPS survey functionality within their Service tools, you can utilize HubSpot forms within the marketing platform to survey your customers and capture important information.
 The earlier you start to capture what's most important to each customer, the sooner you can start to customize their experience with your company and remove friction down the road.

 The best part?
 Your customers' survey responses will be saved to their contact or company record for your team to revisit as needed or as new staff members come on board, which helps eliminate the need to "re-onboard" your customer if a new customer success rep steps in.

 4 Ideas for B2B Customer Survey Questions During Onboarding:

 - "What days and times do you prefer meetings?"

 - "What would you like to learn more about in regard to our products or services?"

 - "What does our team need to understand about your company and processes that may not have been discussed thus far?"